leadsbox/leadsbox-backend/README.md

 5. Click on the verify and save button
 6. Subscribe to all he webhook events
 7. You would get a response in your terminal -> ✅ WhatsApp webhook verified
+8. On the FB Dashboard subscribe to the messages action, this would help to automatically track messages and trigger invoices, etc when a some certain aspects are created

 ### WhatsApp Integration Flow